-Combination therapy may help decrease sleep apnea symptoms at higher altitudesDecember 11th, 2012 in Sleep apnea /
+Combination therapy may help decrease sleep apnea symptoms at higher altitudesDecember 11, 2012 in Medicine & Health / Sleep apnea

 For individuals with obstructive sleep apnea traveling to higher altitudes (which may exacerbate symptoms), use of a combination therapy resulted in improvement in symptoms including reduced insomnia and better control of sleep apnea, according to a preliminary study published in the December 12 issue of JAMA.

 As travel to the mountains for professional and recreational activities is increasingly popular, involving millions of persons worldwide, the estimated number of patients with obstructive sleep apnea (OSA) among mountain tourists is also high, and may involve several hundred thousand persons each year, which may expose them to hypoxemia (abnormally low levels of oxygen in the blood) and exacerbation of sleep apnea.
 "The treatment in this setting is not established," according to background information in the article.